Vshlkr051/Vshlkr051/README.md

 - 👋 Hi, I’m Ankit
 - 👀 I’m interested in Python based software development
-- 🌱 I’m currently learning Python and Git
+- 🌱 I’m currently working for automating developement task focusing on Python and Git
 - 💞️ I’m looking to collaborate on logic related problem for python coding
-- 📫 How to reach me : mail me @ vshlkumar051@gmail.com
+- 📫 How to reach me : mail me @ vshlkumar051[at]gmail.com

 <!---
 Vshlkr051/Vshlkr051 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.